Thornhill, Southampton: Transport

-Religious sites
+Religious groups and sites

-There are two churches, Thornhill Baptist in Thornhill Park Road and St. Christopher's Parish Church on Hinkler Road.
-The Parish Chursh is adjacent to the main shopping area (which includes the all usual social amenities) and is located in the centre of the estate.
+There are three churches.
+One is Thornhill Baptist in Thornhill Park Road.
+Another is the Circle Community, formerly known as Thornhill Vineyard, who meet twice a month in Kanes Hill School.
+They left the Vineyard movement in 2024 because of the Vineyard's more conservative stance on LGBT, which they disagreed with.
+Finally there is St. Christopher's Parish Church on Hinkler Road.
+The Parish Church is close to the main shopping area (which includes the all usual social amenities) and is located in the centre of the estate.